 Water is the essential ingredient for every Kansan's life.
-And for 41 years, the Kansas Rural Water Association has been dedicated to helping public water systems provide the quality and quantity of water needed by their customers and their communities.
-Since 1993, KRWA has been helping wastewater utilities as well.
+And for 48 years, the Kansas Rural Water Association has been dedicated to helping public water systems provide the quality and quantity of water needed by their customers and their communities.
+Since 1993, KRWA has also been providing technical assistance to wastewater utilities.

 KRWA offers cities, rural water districts and investor-owned utilities these benefits:

 - common sense technical and management know-how; KRWA staff have more than 400 years of experience

 - up-to-date training and seminars

 - referrals to agencies, organizations and industry professionals

 - timely advice on public policy issues